New Kids in Town: Masontown upends Carmichaels, 9-3

 Darion Palmer left nothing to chance in the seventh inning by striking out the side.

-"We played five game in eight days.
-That adds up," said Krause.
-"We weren't ready mentally in a lot of ways.
+“We played five games in eight days.
+That adds up,” said Krause.
+“We weren’t ready mentally in a lot of ways.
 We fell apart in the seventh inning.

 (0) comments